Australian Embassy

 Things to bring:

-1. The completed and signed Australian Passport Overseas Application form.
+1. Completed and signed Australian Passport Overseas Application form.

-2. Your most recent Australian passport (if you have one).
+2. Your most recent Australian passport (if available).

 3. Proof of citizenship (see Step 3).